gvwilson/thirdbit/src/fiction/cloudherd/index.md

 and even just screaming,
 but nothing helped.*

-*Some people thought the plague had somehow escaped the Blight, like the Death of Dogs a hundred years before.
+*Some people thought the plague had come from the Blight, like the Death of Dogs a hundred years before.
 Others blamed the Bantangui,
 or said it must have been waiting in some cavernous underhell